UK visa application

 Following the European Union (EU) referendum result in June 2016, the UK remains a member of the EU until negotiations have finished.
 For the latest information about the status of EEA citizens after the UK leaves the EU, visit Gov.uk.

-You can also read our Information for EU candidates (PDF).
+You can read the ICR's Information for EU candidates (PDF).

 Tier 4 student visas

 The Tier 4 visa is the most common student visa.
 It is based on a point-based system, and it is issued for a particular course at a particular institution.